If you’re into white sand beaches and beautiful blue seas, you’ve got to visit Kynance Cove Beach while you’re in Cornwall!

 Yes, the appropriately named Kynance Cove cafe serves coffee, meals and even beer and cider!
 We enjoyed a local Cornish cider made by Polgoon vineyard in Penzance.

 The cafe is open most of the year – from March to November and throughout Christmastime.
+So visiting Kynance Cove on a Cornwall Christmas break is definitely feasible!

 Is Kynance Cove dog friendly?